redbadger/crux/docs/src/internals/runtime.md

 Next, we drain the events channel (where events are submitted from capabilities by `context.update_app`) and one by one, send them to the `update` function, running the executor after each one.

-Finally, we collect all of the effects submitted in the process and return them to the shell.
+Finally, we collect all of the effect requests submitted in the process and return them to the shell.

 ## Resolving requests